zaidmemon99/Update_ZM_16-11/README.md

 ### Versions
-Revit 2022 and Dynamo 2.10.1.4002 has been used for the following project.
+Revit 2022 and Dynamo 2.10.1.4002 have been used for the following project.

 ### Dependencies
 In order to run the dynamo codes, the user needs to add the following packages:-